 Skip to main content

-This page describes how Layout Mobile is structured at an infrastructure level—without implementation details, schemas, or internal APIs.
-It’s for technical evaluators and partners who need a clear mental model of the system.
+This page describes how Layout Mobile is structured at a high level — without internal implementation details, data schemas, or proprietary logic.
+It’s for technical evaluators and partners who need a clear mental model of how the system works.

 System components